rubygems/bundler-site/source/docs/commands/bundle_install.md

 `--clean`: Runs bundle clean automatically after install.

 `--deployment`: Install using defaults tuned for deployment environments.

+`--force`: Force download every gem, even if the required versions are available locally.

 `--frozen`: Do not allow the `Gemfile.lock` to be updated after this install.